ecologies

 Becoming with the Leaves is a temporal, site-responsive exploration of the mutual responsiveness between inner and outer ecologies.
 Leaves are arranged in a circle on moss-lined cobblestones, a provisional emblem of continuity and living systems.
 Wind enters as collaborator, dispersing the leaves and returning them to their own trajectories.
 The circle trembles, shifts, and dissolves, while seasonal colour marks time and change.
 The work unfolds as a study in co-emergence between human intention and more-than-human agency.

-This entanglement is lived reciprocally: leaves respond to wind; the body responds to movement; perception adjusts to subtle shifts in light and tone.
 Through this choreography of drift and release, the piece reflects emotional rebalancing.
 Inner states mirror ecological rhythms, gathering, holding, loosening, release.
 Rather than treating nature as backdrop, the work attends to relational entanglement: how selfhood emerges through contact with shifting environments.

 The fading circle signals transformation rather than loss, a recalibration within cycles of decay and regeneration.
 In dispersal, becoming is shared, human and more-than-human unfold together through care, movement, and cyclical reciprocity.
+Fallen leaves, moss, cobblestones or stone surface, and environmental elements including wind, rain, seasonal light, and human interaction.
+2 x 3 m.